Norfolk damselfly: Breeding

 Its breeding biology is poorly known.
 Eggs are laid in the stems and leaves of aquatic plants.
-The larvae live amongst aquatic plants and probably emerge after one year.
+The larvae live among aquatic plants and probably emerge after one year.

 Behaviour

 It was recorded in Britain from late May to late July.
 The current populations in Western Europe fly earlier and peak in early May.
 Males perch on floating leaves.
 It is a strong-flying damselfly.

 Status and distribution

-It is found from Northern and Eastern Europe eastwards to Siberia and Mongolia.
-It was believed to be lost in the Netherlands in the 20th century but was rediscovered there in 1999.
+It is found from Northern and Eastern Europe eastward to Siberia and Mongolia in Asia.
+This damselfly was extirpated from its sites in the United Kingdom due to natural succession from open water to dry reedbeds.
+It was believed to be extirpated from the Netherlands in the twentieth century, but was rediscovered there in 1999.

 Status in Britain

 The species was formerly recorded as a breeding species in Britain, in Norfolk.
+Records came from Sutton, Stalham, and Hickling Broads.
 It was last recorded in 1968.
-Since its main range is from the Baltic area eastwards, the likelihood of recolonisation in Britain seems low.
+Since its current main range is from the Baltic area eastward, the likelihood of recolonisation in Britain seems low, and reintroduction may be needed.